 Although data are limited, methadone maintenance therapy in 5 pregnant women did not appear to alter zidovudine pharmacokinetics.

-Geriatric Patients: Zidovudine pharmacokinetics have not been studied in patients over 65 years of age.
+Geriatric Patients: Zidovudine pharmacokinetics have not been studied in subjects over 65 years of age.

-Gender: A pharmacokinetic study in healthy male (n = 12) and female (n = 12) subjects showed no differences in zidovudine exposure (AUC) when a single dose of zidovudine was administered as the 300-mg zidovudine Tablet.
+Male and Female Patients: A pharmacokinetic trial in healthy male (n = 12) and female (n = 12) subjects showed no differences in zidovudine AUC when a single dose of zidovudine was administered as a 300 mg zidovudine tablet.

 23% to 78%b

 500 mg twice daily